huisenlim/EGL314TeamD/MVP/README.md

-# 314 Project Phantom MVP: Final Containment(Station 4)
+# EGL314 Project Phantom MVP: The Final Showdown (Station 4)
 An interactive and physical game of ghost hunting where player position determines real-time tracking with audio and visual cues to elimate the ghosts.

 ## Table of contents